Is a stipend considered earned income?

 How are stipends taxed?

 The tax treatment of stipends can be complex, depending on the specific type of stipend and how the funds are used.
+The question of are stipends taxable comes up constantly, and the short answer is: most of the time, yes.
 These distinctions are important to avoid unexpected tax liabilities or penalties.

 Taxable stipend income

 Most stipends are considered taxable income by the IRS.
-This means that even if taxes aren't withheld from your stipend payments, you're still responsible for reporting the income on your tax return and paying any taxes owed.
+This means that even if taxes aren't withheld from your stipend payments, you're still responsible for reporting stipends on taxes and paying any amount owed.

-However, many stipend recipients are classified as non-employees or independent contractors.
+Many stipend recipients are classified as non-employees or independent contractors.
 In these cases, the payer usually doesn't withhold taxes from the stipend.
 Instead, you'll receive a Form 1099-MISC if your total payments exceed $600 for the year.
-You'll need to report this income on your tax return and pay self-employment taxes in addition to income taxes.
+You'll need to report this 1099 stipend income on your tax return and pay self-employment taxes in addition to income taxes.

 Tax-exempt stipends